kyoz/neovim/README.md

 ### Download

-Download everything in this repo and put em in the `.nvim` folder of yours.
-Or clone it with git:
+Download everything in this repo and put em in the `nvim` folder of yours (Usually it's in `~/.config/nvim`).
+Or clone it with git (make sure there no file's in `~/.config/nvim` or that folder does not exist for git to work):

 ```
-git clone git@github.com:kyoz/neovim.git ~/path_to_your_nvim_folder
+git clone git@github.com:kyoz/neovim.git ~/path_to_your_nvim_folder --depth 1

 " Example
-git clone git@github.com:kyoz/neovim.git ~/.config/nvim
+git clone git@github.com:kyoz/neovim.git ~/.config/nvim --depth 1
 ```

 ### Install Plugins